 Kandy is a plethora of both cultural and adventurous activities.
 The famous Temple of the Tooth is Sri Lanka’s most sacred shrine and is where the ancient relic of one of Buddha’s teeth is kept.
 The golden roof of the temple can be seen shining in the sun on the north side of the lake.
 The tooth itself is kept in a golden casket and cannot be seen, so you visit the temple to experience its architecture and majesty.
 A trip here can be easily combined with the nearby Royal Palace, once home to the Sinhalese kings.
 The Royal Botanical Gardens in Peradeniya, just outside of Kandy, is an incredibly impressive horticultural display and is most famous for its beautiful roses and orchids.
 The Victoria Golf & Country Resort is also just outside of Kandy and is a world-renowned course with fantastic restaurants, cafes and a spa.

 A highlight, if visiting Kandy in August is the Kandy Esala Perahera, one of the oldest Buddhist festivals in Sri Lanka.
-Expect jugglers, fire-beathers, dancers and beautifully adorned elephants parading down the streets.
+Expect jugglers, fire-breathers and dancers parading down the streets.
 The festival lasts for ten days and the main event is the parading of the tooth of Buddha through the city.
 This is a sensory feast of sounds, lights, food and entertainment and one of the most exuberant celebrations in Sri Lanka.
 As well as visiting the Pinnawala elephant orphanage, visitors to Kandy can use its location to enjoy trekking in the majestic Knuckles mountain range.